observeinc/manifests/README.md

         --from-literal=token=${OBSERVE_TOKEN?}
 ```

+This will create an `observe` namespace for you and start collecting Kubernetes state, logs and metrics.

-# Layout
+# Components

-We provide four "base" layers:
+We provide four "base" components:

 - `bases/events` - responsible for collecting Kubernetes state using `kube-state-events`
 - `bases/logs` - responsible for collecting container logs using `fluent-bit`
 - `bases/metrics` - responsible for collecting container logs using `grafana-agent`
 - `bases/traces` - responsible for collecting traces using `otel-collector`

-We compose these layers into default stacks (`overlays` in kustomize
+We compose these base layers into overlays.
+Our default `stack` overlay
-nomenclature).
-Our default stack defined in [here] collects events, logs and
+collects events, logs and metrics.
-metrics.

 # Sizing